 The Brando family comes in eight weights — Hairline to Black — making it ideal for display settings as well as the rigorous demands of text.
 It is perfect for editorial and identity design work that need typographic distinction and flexibility.
 The comprehensive character set, including small caps, a variety of figure styles, fractions and mathematical symbols covers over forty languages and make Brando fit for complex typographic systems of all kinds.

-A comprehensive type specimen designed by Jeanette Abbink and Mike Abbink is available for order here.
+A comprehensive type specimen designed by Jeanette Abbink and Mike Abbink is available for order in the products section.

 Brando supports the following languages